rkuma183/wilsonmar.github.io/_posts/2016-04-09-loadrunner-javascript-coding.md

    * WT3_Tour
    * WT3_Booking

+   &nbsp;

    PROTIP: With JavaScript, you also need to add custom files as an Extra File so functions within them are recognized.

 0. Right-click on Extra Files in the Solution Explorer and select <strong>Add Files to Script ...</strong>.

-0. Select the custom file.
+0. Select the custom file name just created.

 CAUTION: Deleting an entry under Extra Files, that physical file is deleted from the file system as well.

+There is also a file <strong>WJS1_Config.js</strong> to hold functions configuring overall script behavior such as printing and common start and end transaction handling.

 ### Create custom Access functions